Medicines aren't always needed for childhood illnesses. Most illnesses get better by themselves or by using therapies that do not involve medicines.

 Some children, for example those with asthma, may not be able to take ibuprofen, so check with your pharmacist or doctor.

-Don't give aspirin to children under 16 unless it's specifically prescribed by a doctor.
-It has been linked with a rare but dangerous illness, called Reye's Syndrome.
+Don't give aspirin to children under 16 years.
+It has been linked with a rare but dangerous illness, called Reye's syndrome.

-Ibuprofen can be given for pain and symptoms of fever in children of three months and over who weigh more than 5kg.
+Ibuprofen can be given for pain and symptoms of fever in children aged 3 months and over who weigh more than 5kg.
 Make sure you’ve got the right strength for your child's age and weight as overdosing can be dangerous.
 Read and follow the directions on the label carefully.
-If you are not sure check with your doctor or pharmacist.
-Avoid ibuprofen if your child has asthma, unless advised by your doctor.
+If you aren’t sure, check with your doctor or pharmacist.
+Avoid ibuprofen if your child has asthma, unless advised by your doctor, and don’t give ibuprofen to any child who is dehydrated.

 If you’re offered a prescription, especially an antibiotic, talk to your doctor about why it’s needed, how it will help and whether there are any alternatives.
 Ask about any possible side effects (for example, whether it will make your child sleepy or irritable).